30 top things to do in York with teenagers

 How to get to York

-• York railway station is on the East Coast Main Line.
+- York railway station is on the East Coast Main Line.
 From Leeds train station, the train to York runs several times an hour and takes. about 30 minutes.
 From Manchester, a direct train runs every half an hour.
 The train will take approximately one hour and 50 minutes.
 From London King’s Cross train station, take a direct train to York railway station.
 It takes approximately 2 hours and 10 minutes.

-• You can easily drive to York from Manchester with teens via the M62.
+- You can easily drive to York from Manchester with teens via the M62.
 It will take you around 1 hour and 45 minutes.
-From London to York it is a little over 4 hours via the M1.
+From London to York, it is a little over 4 hours via the M1.
 From Newcastle upon Tyne in the North, it is around 140 kilometres.
 You can hire a car at any major airport in the United Kingdom.

 How to get around York with teens

-• First Bus York runs buses in the city.
-The major York attractions are all in the city centre and easily walkable
+- First Bus York runs buses in the city.
+The major York attractions are all in the city centre and easily walkable.

-• Uber and taxis provide another option in this compact city.
+- Uber and taxis provide another option in this compact city.

 Weather in York

-Yorks weather much like the rest of the country is at best unpredictable.
-July and August are the hottest months of the year with an average temperature of around 15°C.
+York’s weather, much like the rest of the country, is, at best, unpredictable.
+July and August are the hottest months, with an average temperature of around 15°C.

 York for international visitors

-If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an internation rate.
+If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.
 These are just some of the things you need to think about,

-• For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.
+- For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.

-• Do you need a visa to visit York?
+- Do you need a visa to visit York?
 The country of England may require you to have a visa or an ETA ( Electronic travel authorisation) to enter the country.
 You can check and buy these documents at iVisa.

-• Load a Revolut Travel Money card with Pounds for your visit and save on transaction fees
+- Load a Revolut Travel Money card with Pounds for your visit and save on transaction fees.

-• Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone.
+- Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone.

 Where can I take my teenager to York if they are ill?